Brian · Portfolio

 3) Images: low-jank by default + optional lightbox

 For local images in public/, the MDX image component tries to infer width/height on the server (using image-size).
 When it can, it renders next/image with real dimensions to reduce layout shift.
-If it can’t, it gracefully falls back to a normal <img>.
+If it cannot, it gracefully falls back to a normal <img>.

 On top of that, any image can be wrapped in a Lightbox: